2012 India blackouts: 30 July

-At 02:35 IST (21:05 UTC on 29 July), circuit breakers on the 400 kV Bina-Gwalior line tripped.
-As this line fed into the Agra-Bareilly transmission section, breakers at the station also tripped, and power failures cascaded through the grid.
+In addition to the transmission lines under maintenance, multiple interties between the Western and Northern regions tripped out of service on the evening preceding the blackout, leaving only the 400 kV Bina-Gwalior line connecting the Western and Northern regions.
+The line was sized to transfer about 700 MW power with optimum efficiency, but could carry substantially more without damage, and at the time of the blackout carried about 1450 MW.
+The Northern and Western Regions' Load Despatch Centres (LDCs) requested that the Northern region shed load and the Western region reduce generation to unload the power line, but neither utility did so adequately.

+At 02:35 a.m.
+IST (21:05 UTC on 29 July), the high load on the Bina-Gwalior line tripped the line's circuit breakers.
+Power flowing from the Western region to the Northern region now had to circle through the Eastern region, and transmission losses from the new routing left the Northern region undersupplied.
+Consequently, it began to lose frequency, and circuit breakers on the Northern-Eastern transmission lines acted to separate the now-out-of-sync grids.
+Although the Northern region had incorporated underfrequency load shedding devices adequate to compensate for the missing imported power, the scheme failed to perform as designed and the Northern grid collapsed.
 All major power stations were shut down in the affected states, causing an estimated shortage of 32 GW.
-Officials described the failure as "the worst in a decade".

-On the day of the collapse, Power Minister Sushilkumar Shinde stated that the exact cause of the failure was unknown, but that at the time of the failure, electricity use was "above normal".
-He speculated that some states had attempted to draw more power than permitted due to the higher consumption.
-Spokesperson for PowerGrid Corporation of India Limited (PGCIL) and the Northern Regional Load Dispatch Centre (NRLDC) stated that Uttar Pradesh, Punjab and Haryana were the states responsible for the overdraw.
-PGCIL's chairman also stated that electrical service was restored "at a record time".

-A senior director for an Indian power company described the outage as "a fairly large breakdown that exposed major technical faults in India's grid system.
+Officials described the failure as "the worst in a decade", and a power company director noted that the "fairly large breakdown...exposed major technical faults in India's grid system.
 Something went terribly wrong which caused the backup safety systems to fail."

 More than 300 million people, about 25% of India's population, were without power.
-Railways and some airports were shut down until 08:00.
-The busiest airport in South Asia, Delhi Airport, continued functioning because it switched to back-up power in 15 seconds.
+The Associated Chambers of Commerce and Industry of India (ASSOCHAM) stated that the blackout had "severely impacted" businesses, leaving many unable to operate.
+Railways and some airports were shut down until 08:00, although the busiest airport in South Asia, Delhi Airport, continued functioning on backup power.
 The outage caused "chaos" for Monday morning rush hour, as passenger trains were shut down and traffic signals were non-operational.
 Trains stalled for three to five hours.
 Several hospitals reported interruptions in health services, while others relied on back-up generators.
 Water treatment plants were shut down for several hours, and hundreds of thousands of people were unable to draw water from wells powered by electric pumps.

-The Associated Chambers of Commerce and Industry of India (ASSOCHAM) stated that the blackout had "severely impacted" businesses, leaving many unable to operate.
 Oil refineries in Panipat, Mathura and Bathinda continued operating because they have their own captive power stations within the refineries and do not depend on the grid.

-It took 15 hours to restore 80% of service.
+It took 15 hours to restore 80% of service, which Power Grid Corporation of India chairman's called "a record time".